cea-hpc/modules/doc/source/module.rst

  *modulefiles* have unsatisfied constraint corresponding to the :mfcmd:`prereq` and :mfcmd:`conflict` they declare.

+ When the :option:`--force` option is set, unload modulefiles anyway even if an evaluation error occurs.

  If one modulefile load or unload evaluation raises an error, reload sequence
  aborts: environment changes coming from already evaluated modulefiles are withdrawn and remaining modulefile evaluations are skipped.
 Conversely, if